manadream/electronics-blog/_posts/electronics/2025-11-21-notch-and-comb-filter-comparison-for-composite-video-decoding-and-retro-gaming.md

 ![CSVC-1](/assets/img/Entech.jpg)

-I got this one for about $30.
-You can find them online for $25-$40.
+I got this one for about $30 [from kitty666cats on eBay](https://www.ebay.com/itm/227126035252).
 It has a male RCA connector, so I had to use a coupler to connect it to the male RCA connectors from my consoles.

 ![240p Menu](/assets/img/Entech%2007.png)
 ![SMTP Color Bars](/assets/img/Entech%2006.png)